agenieus/HR-DATA-ANALYTICS/README.md

 #### Education Level
 The organization has employees with 5 different education degree levels;
-- High School: has 170 staffs which is 11.56%
+- High School: has 170 staffs which is 11.56% of the staffs
-- Associates Degree: has 282 staffs which is 19.18%
+- Associates Degree: has 282 staffs which is 19.18% of the staffs.
 - Bachelor's Degree: has 572 staffs which is 38.91%; Bachelor's Degree has the most number of staffs in the organization
-- Master's Degree: has 398 staffs which is 27.07%
+- Master's Degree: has 398 staffs which is 27.07% of the staffs
-- Doctoral Degree: has 48 staffs which is 3.27%
+- Doctoral Degree: has 48 staffs which is 3.27% of the staffs

 #### Department at work
 The organization has 3 departments, namely: